tyconsulting/blog.tyang.github.io/_posts/2023/2023-01-04-azure-private-endpoint-with-static-ip-addresses.md

 In this template, I have defined 2 separate Private Endpoint resources for the same Storage Account.
 The static IP addresses for each PE are passed in as parameters (as shown in the code sample below).

->**NOTE**: Private Endpoints have a unique `groupId` for each resource type.
-For example, the `groupId` for the Storage Account blob service is `blob`, ADLS Gen2 is `dfs`, and Azure Key Vault is `vault`, etc. You can find the full list [HERE](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview#private-link-resource).

 ```hcl
 resource blobPe 'Microsoft.Network/privateEndpoints@2022-07-01' = {
   name: blobPrivateEndpointName